Sunit Khatau

-Sunit Khatau was an Indian billionaire industrialist who served as chairman and managing director of the Khatau Fabrics Group.
+Sunit Khatau was an Indian billionaire industrialist who served as chairman and managing director of the Khatau Group.
+The Group has ventures in textiles, chemicals, shipping, cement, aviation, automobile, real estate and other industries.
 He was assassinated in Mumbai on 7 May 1994 for matters related to a dispute about a land sale.
+He has now left his legacy to his 3 daughters; Aparna, Neesha and Reena Khatau.

 In addition to his industrial activity, Khatau was the largest owner of racehorses in India.
-His horses won races including the 1981 Indian Derby, the Invitation Cup, the Bangalore Derby and the Calcutta Derby.
+His horses won prestigious races, including the 1981 Indian Derby, the Invitation Cup, the Bangalore Derby, and the Calcutta Derby.